ac952/2300-final-project/documents/design-plan.md

 5. Select the password field by clicking on it.
 6. Enter the password (provided)
 7. Click on the Login button.
-8. Move the mouse to the Eboard tab in the navigation.
+8. Move the mouse to the Gallery tab in the navigation.
-9. Scroll through the page to find the Recruitment Chair.
-10. Click the edit button near the Recruitment Chair's profile (it will redirect to eboard_edit.php, which allows a logged-in user to make edits via a form).
+10. Click the add button near on the page, which allows a logged-in user to make edits via a form.
 11. Click on 'upload image'.
 12. Select image from the desktop (provided).
 13. Click on submit button.